dictyBase/Migration/Literature-annotations.md

 $_> modware-export chadopub2bib [--options]
 ```

-* Export records for other genomes.
+* Export records for other genomes. __Completed__

-    Here we only export those entries that are present in dicty database. __Completed__
+   Here we get a list of unique pubmed ids from dictygenomes database and then convert them into bibtex.

     ```sql
       SELECT uniquename FROM dpur_chado.pub